zolon-manoo/spec-kit/templates/commands/specify.md

    **IMPORTANT**:

-   - Append the short-name argument to the `{SCRIPT}` command with the 2-4 word short name you created in step 1
+   - Append the short-name argument to the `{SCRIPT}` command with the 2-4 word short name you created in step 1.
+Keep the feature description as the final argument.
-   - Bash: `--short-name "your-generated-short-name"`
+   - Bash example: `--short-name "your-generated-short-name" "Feature description here"`
-   - PowerShell: `-ShortName "your-generated-short-name"`
+   - PowerShell example: `-ShortName "your-generated-short-name" "Feature description here"`
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot")
    - You must only ever run this script once
    - The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for